Two Boy Scouts Killed In Texas During Troop 620 Boating Trip

 All three of the Boy Scouts were also members of the school band.

-“You’re talking about great young men, men of integrity,” Hallsville Band Director Sherri Morgan said at the candlelight vigil, when thanking the community for their prayers on behalf of the families of the Boy Scouts.
+“You’re talking about great young men, men of integrity,” Hallsville Band Director Sherri Morgan said at the candlelight vigil when thanking the community for their prayers on behalf of the families of the Boy Scouts.
 “We’re heart-broken, we’re devastated.
 All is not lost, they leave a legacy.
 So, they are going to live on forever.”

-East Texas Boy Scouts of America Chief Operating Officer Daniel Anderson said the troop was camping at on private property on the north shore of Lake O’ The Pines near Alley Creek.
+East Texas Boy Scouts of America Chief Operating Officer Daniel Anderson said the troop was camping on private property on the north shore of Lake O’ the Pines near Alley Creek.

 [Featured Image by mmlynch3/Shutterstock]